jonathondilworth/detailed-plutus-lecture-notes/README.md

 * AssetClass: A native token that exists on the Cardano blockchain.
 * Minting: the process of creating a set of native tokens or an NFT.
 * Burning: the process of destroying a native token.
+* Bytestring: A datatype which may contain 8bit bytes.
+* XOverloadStrings: A Haskell setting that allows a Bytestring to contain a String literal.

 *More Items Are Continued To Be Added As Time Elapses.*